netwide-assembler/nasm/travis/README.md

 	]
 }
 ```

+Note the `output` target is named as *absolute.bin* where *absolute.bin.t*
+should be already precompiled (we will talk about it in `update` action)
+and present on disk.

 A slightly complex example: compile one source file with different optimization
 options and all results must be the same.
 To not write three descriptors